Pomerelia: Early medieval Poland

 In 1116, direct control over Pomerelia was reestablished by Bolesław III Wrymouth of Poland, who by 1122 had also conquered the central and western parts of Pomerania.
 While the latter regions (forming the Duchy of Pomerania) regained independence quickly, Pomerelia remained within the Polish realm.
 It was administered by governors of a local dynasty, the Samborides, and subordinated to the bishopric of Włocławek.
 In 1138, following the death of Bolesław III, Poland was fragmented into several provincial principalities.
 The principes in Pomerelia gradually gained more local power, evolving into semi-independent entities, much like other fragmented Polish territories, with the difference that the other parts of the realm were governed by Piast descendants of Bolesław III.
 The Christian centre became Oliwa Abbey near Gdańsk.

 Two Samborides administering Pomerelia in the 12th century are known by name: Sobieslaw I and his son, Sambor I.

+Pomerelia was under the direct ecclesiastical administration of the Polish Archdiocese of Gniezno until the 12th century, when it was integrated into the newly formed Polish Diocese of Włocławek, based in Kuyavia, a region neighbouring Pomerelia to the south, itself a suffragan of the Archdiocese of Gniezno.

 Danish conquest and independence

 In 1210, king Valdemar II of Denmark invaded Pomerelia, whose princeps Mestwin I became his vassal.
 The Danish suzerainty did not last long, however.
 Mestwin had already gained more independence from Poland and expanded southward, and his son Swietopelk II, who succeeded him in 1217, gained full independence in 1227.